Dynamic-link library: Background

 For those early versions of Windows (1.0 to 3.11), the DLLs were the foundation for the entire GUI.
 As such, display drivers were merely DLLs with a .DRV extension that provided custom implementations of the same drawing API through a unified device driver interface (DDI), and the Drawing (GDI) and GUI (USER) APIs were merely the function calls exported by the GDI and USER, system DLLs with .EXE extension.

 This notion of building up the operating system from a collection of dynamically loaded libraries is a core concept of Windows that persists As of 2015.

 DLLs provide the standard benefits of shared libraries, such as modularity.
 Modularity allows changes to be made to code and data in a single self-contained DLL shared by several applications without any change to the applications themselves.

 Another benefit of modularity is the use of generic interfaces for plug-ins.
 A single interface may be developed which allows old as well as new modules to be integrated seamlessly at run-time into pre-existing applications, without any modification to the application itself.
 This concept of dynamic extensibility is taken to the extreme with the Component Object Model, the underpinnings of ActiveX.

 In Windows 1.x, 2.x and 3.x, all Windows applications shared the same address space as well as the same memory.
 A DLL was only loaded once into this address space; from then on, all programs using the library accessed it.
 The library's data was shared across all the programs.
 This could be used as an indirect form of inter-process communication, or it could accidentally corrupt the different programs.
 With the introduction of 32-bit libraries in Windows 95, every process ran in its own address space.
 While the DLL code may be shared, the data is private except where shared data is explicitly requested by the library.
 That said, large swathes of Windows 95, Windows 98 and Windows Me were built from 16-bit libraries, which limited the performance of the Pentium Pro microprocessor when launched, and ultimately limited the stability and scalability of the DOS-based versions of Windows.

-Although DLLs are the core of the Windows architecture, they have several drawbacks, collectively called "DLL hell".